orangejulius/blog/source/_posts/2015-02-06-https-on-nginx-from-zero-to-a-plus-part-2-configuration-ciphersuites-and-performance.markdown

 don't.

-Your Certificate Authority probably provided you with links to download your intermediate certificate, so once you've found it, put it somewhere safe on your server, and tell Nginx about it like this{% fn %}:
+Your Certificate Authority probably provided you with links to download your intermediate certificate, so once you've found it, put it somewhere safe on your server, ~~and tell Nginx about it like this~~, and then make a new file that concatenates your certificate and the intermediate certificate together.
+Then tell Nginx about that one like this{% fn %}:

 ```nginx
 # send intermediate certificate during new sessions